etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ### Step 5: registerOperator

-After all the above steps are completed,
-EtherFi team should trigger `registerOperator` function to register BLS key which is submitted by AVS operator.
+After all the above steps are completed, ether.fi team should trigger `registerOperator` function to register BLS key which is submitted by AVS operator.

 ## Ref.
 - [on-chain “operator” as a contract](https://etherfi.notion.site/Node-Operator-on-chain-operator-as-a-contract-9e86d3390a9e45df8c088d0c283a7dd1)